MrGiddy/alx-low_level_programming/0x0C-more_malloc_free/README.md

 # 0x0C.
 C - More malloc, free

 ### [0-malloc_checked.c](https://github.com/MrGiddy/alx-low_level_programming/blob/main/0x0C-more_malloc_free/0-malloc_checked.c)
-Write a function that allocaes memory using malloc.
+Write a function that allocates memory using malloc.
 * Prototype: void \*malloc\_checked(unsigned int b);
 * Returns a pointer to the allocated memory
 * If malloc fails, the malloc_checked function should cause normal process termination with a status value of 98